 The minimum full-time course load is 5 or more credits at the 5000 level, or 1 or more credits of thesis per semester.
 Students with certain types of federal and state financial aid must register for at least 6 hours to be considered full-time, and can receive Federal aid if registered part-time.
 For more information consult the Academic and Enrollment Status Grid.
 Students taking individual composition or applied lessons (for 2 or 3 cr. each semester) must also carry at least one other course in that semester in order to show adequate progress toward the degree.
-Since each MM degree requires 30 to 32 total credit hours, students who wish to finish in two years must enroll in 7–8 hours each semester.
 Students who must complete more than two remedial courses (as a result of not passing preliminary examinations by their second semester) are likely to take at least five semesters to complete the master’s degree.
 The Graduate School mandates that a master’s degree be completed within four years of first registration.

 Grades and Quality of Work

 Students who have taken graduate-level work at other institutions may request to transfer credits that are comparable to degree requirements at CU.
 The Graduate School allows master’s students to transfer up to 9 credit hours (although some areas allow less than this amount).
 There are restrictions on transfer credits, as outlined in the current version of the Graduate School Rules.
 These include, but are not limited to: (1) the course grade must be B or higher; (2) work already applied toward a graduate degree received from CU-Boulder or another institution cannot be accepted for transfer toward another graduate degree of the same level at CU-Boulder; and (3) credit may not be transferred until after the student has completed 6 credits of graduate level course work as a degree-seeking student on the CU-Boulder campus with a 3.0 GPA or higher.

 Students who wish to transfer previous credits should obtain the Request for Transfer of Credit form.
 Carefully follow the instructions before submitting it to your major advisor for their signature.
-The signed form, along with an original transcript, is then submitted to the Graduate Office for approval by the Associate Dean, who then forwards the paperwork on to the Graduate School for final approval.
+The signed form, along with an original transcript, is then submitted to the Graduate Studies Coordinator, then to the Associate Dean for approval, who then forwards the form to the Graduate School for final approval.

 Application for Admission to Candidacy

-In the semester the student is taking the Master’s Qualifying Examination, master’s degree students should file an application for admission to candidacy.
+In the semester the student is taking the Master’s Qualifying Examination (MQE), master’s degree students should file an application for admission to candidacy.
 Students taking the MQE fall and spring semester are directed to submit the application for admission to candidacy in December with spring semester courses registered for indicated on the application.
-Students cannot consider taking the MQE’s unless they have completed all preliminary exam deficiencies and all individual dept. language requirements have been met.
+Students cannot consider taking the MQE’s unless they have completed all preliminary exam deficiencies and all language requirements have been met.
 These requirements must be completed in the semester before the student plans to take the MQE’s.
 The courses you and your department agree will be used to fulfill the requirements for your degree program are listed on this form.
 The student’s major advisor must verify all coursework and approve the application before it is sent to the Graduate Office for approval.
-The application for admission to candidacy must be filed and approved by both the major advisor and the Associate Dean before the student will be allowed to take the MQE.

 Master's Qualifying Examination

 This written examination is normally taken during the third semester of study or the semester before the semester of expected graduation.
 The final oral examination is held with the student’s faculty committee during the semester after completion of the written examination.
-The MQE’s are administered in the Computer-Assisted Music Labs (CAML) on a Saturday in early November and on an individual basis spring semester; the dates are scheduled at least one semester in advance by the Graduate Office.
-Individual make-up exams on alternate dates are not allowed, so students should plan well in advance to reserve the posted group exam date.
+The MQE’s are administered online on a Saturday in early November and on an individual basis spring semester; the dates are scheduled at least one semester in advance by the Graduate Office.
+Individual make-up exams on alternate dates are generally not allowed, so students should plan well in advance to reserve the posted group exam date.
 The exam lasts from 9 AM until 4:30 PM (with a lunch break).
 The exam is formulated by the student’s advisory committee, which consists of the major advisor, plus two additional graduate faculty members.
 The student is allotted three hours to answer the question from the major advisor; the questions from the other two committee members are each allotted 90 minutes.
 Faculty are expected to grade the MQE by the last day of classes.

 Students should consult with their committee members in preparation for the qualifying exam.
 The questions may pertain to the student’s coursework or research interests, or they may address broader topics or areas of expertise that are expected in the student’s chosen discipline.
-Some committee members will provide general information about the nature of their question, but others may opt not to offer any details in advance of the examination.
+Some committee members will provide general information about the nature of their question, but others may opt not to offer much detail in advance of the examination.
 Faculty members are not expected to provide their question in advance of the exam.
-All advance preparations for the exam are coordinated by the Graduate Program Assistant; be sure to verify all arrangements well in advance of the exam date.
+All advance preparations for the exam are coordinated by the Graduate Studies Coordinator; be sure to verify all arrangements well in advance of the exam date.